dbdeviant/diny/diny/crates-io.md

 let format = diny_test::format();

 // A writer can be any implementation of futures::io::AsyncWrite.
-// In this case, we're using a Vec for simplicity. let writer = vec!();
+// This example is using a Vec for simplicity. let writer = vec!();

 // A sink is constructible for any implementor of diny::AsyncSerialize